The Best Blackjack Basic Strategy in 3 Steps: 1 Split Pairs, 2 Double Down, 3 Hit or Stand

 5. Blackjack: Software, Content, Resources, Systems, Basic Strategy, Card Counting

-See a comprehensive directory of the pages and materials on the subject of blackjack, software, systems, and basic strategy.
+Click the link to visit a directory of pages and materials on the subject of blackjack, software, systems, basic strategy.

 Of major interest: Blackjack; Charts, Tables, Probability, Odds, Software.

 Color-coded chart to learn the best Split Pairs strategy.
 When you get your first two cards, look at this table first.
-The pairs occur the least in a blackjack game.
+The pairs occur the least in a blackjack game (5.9%).
 If your hand is not a pair, move to the next chart: Double Down.

 Color-coded chart to learn the best Double Down strategy.
 After consulting the Split Pairs table, look next at this table.
-The Double Down situations occur more often than pairs at blackjack.
+The Double Down situations occur more often than pairs at blackjack (8% recommended to double).
 If your hand is not a Double Down situation, move to the next chart: Hit or Stand.

 - Hit or Stand: Blackjack Strategy Chart, Card, Table.

 Color-coded chart to learn the best Hit or Stand strategy.
 After consulting the Double Down table, finally look at this table.
 The Hit or Stand decisions are by far the most frequent and important situations in blackjack.

 The traditional method of learning the BJ basic strategy: all decisions in a table.
 The dealer up-card is listed across (horizontally), while the player's first two cards are listed vertically in the leftmost column.
 For example, dealer's face-card is 5.
 Player's first two cards: A+4; the right move: D (double-down).
-It makes it somehow more difficult to learn the best blackjack decisions accurately and quickly.
+It makes it more difficult to learn the best blackjack decisions accurately and quickly.
+It is best to combine similar situations that require the same action — as the blackjack cheat sheets on this page.